 Influential Environmental Policy Expert | Bestselling Author

-Author of international bestseller Slow Death by Rubber Duck, Dr. Bruce Lourie is one of Canada’s most influential leaders and thinkers in the environment sector.
+Co-author of international bestseller Slow Death by Rubber Duck, Dr. Bruce Lourie is one of Canada’s most influential leaders and thinkers in the environment sector.
 He has been instrumental in the creation of more than a dozen organizations that play critical roles in sustainability in Canada and abroad, and initiated the largest climate action in North America — phasing out coal in Ontario.
-Speaking on topics such as climate change, energy, sustainable finance, toxic pollution, non-profit leadership, and more, Lourie brings a unique ability to translate complex issues into timely and actionable information.
+Speaking on topics such as getting to net zero to solve climate change, energy systems transition, the role of ESG and sustainable finance, toxic pollution, non-profit leadership, and more, Lourie brings a unique ability to translate complex issues into timely and actionable information.

-An in-demand speaker, Lourie has spoken at business, academic, sustainability, and philanthropic gatherings around the world at events as diverse as the Canadian Energy Roundtable, Canadian Fuels Association, Canadian Energy Research Institute, Koli Forum in Finland on Northern Bioeconomies, Women’s Health Forum in Pittsburgh, the Paris Cosmetics Summit on Sustainable Cosmetics, the Commission for Environmental Cooperation in Mexico City, the Australian Environmental Grantmakers Association, and the Sydney Writers’ Festival.
+An in-demand speaker, Lourie speaks regularly at business, government, academic, sustainability, and philanthropic gatherings around the world.
+He’s presented at events as diverse as the Canadian Energy Roundtable, Institute for Corporate Directors, Public Policy Forum, C.D.
+Howe Institute, City of Calgary, Canadian Fuels Association, Canadian Energy Research Institute, Koli Forum in Finland on Northern Bioeconomies, Women’s Health Forum in Pittsburgh, the Paris Cosmetics Summit on Sustainable Cosmetics, the Commission for Environmental Cooperation in Mexico City, the Australian Environmental Grantmakers Association, and the Sydney Writers’ Festival.